Categories of Biohazards: Biological Hazards & Contamination Levels

 Other biohazardous liquids include semen, vaginal fluids, cerebral spinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, and saliva.
 This also includes blood and fluids from animals.

-Materials saturated with liquids will be treated as liquid waste during cleanup and decontamination, due to their risk of releasing liquid biohazards if squeezed or pressed.
+Materials saturated with liquids are also considered liquid waste during decontamination.
+This is due to their risk of releasing liquid biohazards when squeezed or pressed.
 This includes clothing, carpeting, fabric, and upholstery.

 Sharp waste includes any item in the vicinity of a biohazard contamination that poses a risk of puncturing the skin.
 This includes medical equipment like needles, syringes, glass slides, and IVs with needles.

 In residential, commercial, and industrial environments, this includes knives, razor blades, saws, broken glass, rough metal edges, and any other item that can pierce your skin.
-While these items may not be contaminated themselves, they increase the risk of injury and contamination during biohazard cleanup procedures.
+These items also increase the risk of injury and contamination during biohazard cleanup procedures.

 Levels of Biohazard Contaminations